Running Applications

 Common Patterns

-Local development: Use individual dev servers (npm run dev:react
+Local development: Use individual dev servers (npm run dev:react) for working on specific frameworks.

-Testing builds: Use npm run build
+Testing builds: Use npm run build followed by npm start to test production builds locally.

-then static website generation for hosting platforms.
+CI/CD deployment: Use npm run build then static website generation for hosting platforms.

 Build Directories